apache/apisix-website/website/blog/2022/02/21/nacos.md

 <!--truncate-->

 ## Background information

-### Apache APISIX Introduction

-Apache APISIX is a dynamic, real-time, high-performance API gateway.

-APISIX provides rich traffic management features such as load balancing, dynamic upstream, canary release, circuit breaking, authentication, observability, and more.
-Apache APISIX not only has many practical plug-ins, but also supports plugin dynamic change and Hot-loading.

-### Nacos Introduction

 Nacos is an easy-to-use, open source platform for dynamic service discovery, service configuration and service management.
 It provides a set of simple and useful features enabling you to realize dynamic service discovery, service configuration, service metadata and traffic management.
 Nacos makes it easier and faster to construct, deliver and manage your microservices platform.
 It is the infrastructure that supports a service-centered modern application architecture with a microservices or cloud-native approach.